kubeguard/guard/docs/guides/authenticator/static_token_file.md

 kube-system   kube-apiserver-minikube            1/1       Running   1          7h
 kube-system   kube-controller-manager-minikube   1/1       Running   0          7h
 kube-system   kube-dns-6f4fd4bdf-f7csh           3/3       Running   0          7h
 ```

 > **Note:** If you set up guard only for static token authentication , then you will need a client cert with `Organization` set to `token-auth`. if you set up guard for static token authentication and other auth provider (for example, `--auth-providers="token-auth,github"`), then at first guard will check for static token authentication if not succeeded then it will check for other provider.
-And for multiple auth providers, if you set rbac based on group name, then please be aware about same group name.
+And for multiple auth providers, if you set permissions based on group names, then please be aware of same group name from different authenticators.